pcabreracamara/QTrigdoppler/README.md

 ## Feedback and bug report

-Yeah, that's life .. but I want to ear from you, so send an email or a tweet and I will answer you.
+Yeah, that's life .. but I want to hear from you, so send an email or a tweet and I will answer you.